ECS153/final-project-hacker-5/milestone1.md

 ### Individual Notes:

+#### Abdullah:
-#### Abdullah: This weeks goal is to get started with the Mesibo API and set up a 1 to 1 messaging interface in the application. and then look up some encryption techniques to integrate them with our messaging app.
+This week's goal is to get started with the Mesibo API and set up a 1 to 1 messaging interface in the application. and then look up some encryption techniques to integrate them with our messaging app.
 #### Aziz:
+For this week, the task is getting acquainted with the Mesibo framework and hopefully running a successful appilcation.
+Next up, we need o understand how the application handles encrypion such that we can add our own algorithms to the application.
 #### Jasmine:
 #### Matthew:
 #### Obaid